Howard Community College uses the following terms as defined below.

-Contract – a signed agreement entered into for the procurement of capital improvement, materials, supplies, equipment, or services that obligates either or both parties to specific terms.
+Contract – a signed agreement entered into for the procurement of equipment, materials, supplies,, services, or capital improvement that obligates both parties to specific terms.

-Contract administration – the process of enforcing the terms of a contract through such actions as evaluating performance and progress, monitoring contract deliveries, inspections, approval of payments and closeout.
-Contract administration is an important part of the procurement process.
+Contract administration – the process of enforcing the terms of a contract through such actions as evaluating performance and progress, monitoring contract deliveries, inspections, approval of payments, and closeout.

 Contractor – someone that sells a service or a service with goods.
 A contractor has a relationship defined by a contract.

-Cooperative purchase – a purchasing contract entered into by at least one governmental entity and a contractor that is available for use by additional governmental entities.
+Cooperative purchase – a purchasing contract between at least one governmental entity and a contractor that is available for use by additional governmental entities.